ClassicalMoser/eslint-plugin-import-boundaries/README.md

 - **Explicit rules**: Each boundary declares its own rules (via `allowImportsFrom`/`denyImportsFrom`) or defaults to "deny all" if neither is specified
 - **No inheritance**: Each boundary uses its own rules directly - no automatic inheritance from parent boundaries.
 This ensures rules are explicit and prevents accidental rule propagation.
+- **Parent and child boundaries**: You can define both parent and child boundaries (e.g., `dir: 'application'` and `dir: 'application/use-cases'`).
+Files use the most specific matching boundary's rules, while imports can reference any defined boundary identifier.
 - **Flexible control**: You can make nested boundaries more restrictive OR more permissive than their parents, or give sibling boundaries completely different rules
 - **Flat rule checking**: Rules work the same regardless of nesting depth - files resolve to their most specific boundary (longest matching path), which determines the rules to apply